Thai marchers link their democracy cause to Myanmar protests | Law-Order

 The demonstrators abandoned their plan several hours later after taking an online vote of their supporters.

+Police said a 41-year-old officer died in the tumult, with local media reported he had a heart attack.
+According to the Erawan EMS center, 23 policemen and 10 protesters were injured.

+Thai pro-democracy demonstrations have recently become marred by increasing violence.
+Much of it has been initiated by particularly confrontational protesters using tactics including throwing small homemade “ping-pong” bombs with the power of big firecrackers at police, who sometimes react with disproportionate force.

-Their action was linked to the informal Milk Tea Alliance of pro-democracy activists from Hong Kong, Taiwan, Thailand and Myanmar, which called for efforts on Sunday online and in real life in support of the protests in Myanmar.
+Sunday's action was linked to the informal Milk Tea Alliance of pro-democracy activists from Hong Kong, Taiwan, Thailand and Myanmar, which called for efforts Sunday online and in real life in support of the protests in Myanmar.

 Prayuth was targeted in part because he met Wednesday in Bangkok with the new foreign minister appointed by Myanmar's junta.